VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 To test switch from testing app to any other, wait for a few seconds and switch back.
-If the your app has a splash screen, you will see it during switching back.
+If your app has a splash screen, you will see it during switching back.